jcw780/LiveGameData/README.md

 # LiveGameData
-Extract game data for World of Warships
+Extracted game data for World of Warships